McGranahanLab/Noncoding_drivers_Nextflow/README.md

 where

-- **tumor_subtype** *[essential]*: The name of the tumor cohort to be analyzed.
+- **tumour_subtype** *[essential]*: The name of the tumour cohort to be analyzed.
-It should match one of the cohort names listed in the `tumor_subtype` column of the [patient inventory table](#Patients-inventory-table).
-All tumor subtypes for which analysis with CHASMplus was requested in the [analysis inventory table](#Analysis-inventory-table) must have a CHASMplus model assigned.
+It should match one of the cohort names listed in the `tumour_subtype` column of the [patient inventory table](#Patients-inventory-table).
+All tumour subtypes for which analysis with CHASMplus was requested in the [analysis inventory table](#Analysis-inventory-table) must have a CHASMplus model assigned.
 - **chasm_annotator** *[essential]*: A name of a [CHASMplus annotator](https://chasmplus.readthedocs.io/en/latest/models.html).
-Same annotator could be used for the different tumor subtypes.
+The same annotator could be used for the different tumour subtypes.

 ### Expression inventory table

 # Parameters
-All the parameters described below are set in [nextflow.config file](nextflow.config). path to reference genome fasta are in profiles
+All the parameters described below are set in [nextflow.config file](nextflow.config). path to reference genome fasta is in profiles

 ### General